The Mixos manual

 Generate a mask

 Need a specific pattern?
-Describe it and generate a mask — a weathering pass, a splatter, a custom wear pattern — straight from a prompt.
-It lands as a mask on the selected layer, ready to scale and refine.
+Describe it and generate a black-and-white mask — a weathering pass, a splatter, a custom wear pattern — straight from a prompt, either from the box at the top of the mask library or from the Library's Generate tab.
+It saves to your library and applies to the selected layer, ready to scale and refine.
+Generating a mask costs one AI credit and needs you to be signed in.

 Decals